 Black Friday is the shopping holiday that takes place the Friday after Thanksgiving.
 Black Friday typically represents the official start of the holiday shopping season and is marked by sales and discounts.

 While shopping after Thanksgiving has been going on for many decades, Black Friday got its official name in the 1950s when the Philly police dubbed it as such due to the influx of crowds and lack of order that occurred at shopping malls on the Friday after Thanksgiving.
-The name “Black Friday” originally had a negative connotation, but since then, has become one of the best days for retailers and shoppers alike—marked by deals, tons of buzz, and bumps in profit.
+The name “Black Friday” originally had a negative connotation, but has since become one of the best days for retailers and shoppers alike—marked by deals, tons of buzz, and bumps in profit.

-In this guide, we will look at 30 of the top Black Friday marketing strategies that you can utilize in 2023 to help you capitalize on buying momentum and ring in the holiday season with profits.
+In this guide, we will look at 30 of the top Black Friday marketing strategies that you can utilize in 2024 to help you capitalize on buying momentum and ring in the holiday season with profits.

-1. Build Hype Early (But Not Too Early)
+2. Build Hype Early (But Not Too Early)

 Timeline | Marketing Strategy Action Item |